ariebrainware/paylist-api/README.md

 | /users/refresh-token  | POST   | Sign in for user                                      |

 ## Database Design

+Use GORM

 Database design will automatically create by using `db.AutoMigrate`.
-So you just need to config database connection string inside `main.go`, then run `main.go`
+So you just need to config database connection string inside `config.go`, then run `main.go`

 ```
 Paylists Table